luisjaviercases/movies-nextjs-ts/README.md

+Important: December 13, 2023: Optimized for Google Chrome.
+We are working on adapting it completely to other browsers.

 # NextJS appp with JWT auth using Typescript

 NextJS application with JWT auth that shows movies and navigation between them, showing each details.